ratwolfzero/hopalong_python/README.md

 - Basic 2D/3D: Adds the ability to visualize the attractor in 3D by mapping normalized density values along the Z-axis.
 Users can select the visualization mode at runtime.

 - Extended: Incorporates all features of the Basic version (except the color bar) and includes additional statistics as well as a visualization of the pixel hit count distribution.

+Examples of outputs can be found in the "Usage" section above.

 **Note:**
 The code for the Basic variant supports both 2D and 3D visualization.
 To switch modes, comment out the relevant `render_trajectory_image function` .Alternatively, use the 2D/3D variant to select the visualization mode during runtime.